 - U.S. Judge William E. Anderson

+Payments that represented apparently the majority of income in some years for Noreen Renier.
 The same subpoena's also revealed that her claims of being hired and paid from law enforcement agencies across years is clearly untrue.

 That bankruptcy triggered by March 2011 a pool of assets collected by the Court Trustee that were then issued to Renier's two principal unpaid creditors, including payments from $9000 paid by Noreen Renier to regain her 2005 book copyright for 'A Mind For Murder.'
+Thousands of dollars more in additional book royalty payments collected from her publishers were also distributed.

 Subpoenas allowed by the U.S. Bankruptcy Court provided thousands of banking, brokerage, and business transactions across hundreds of documents.
 And those materials quickly made it evident that her original income filings to the U.S. Bankruptcy Court were far from accurate.

 Ms. Renier's claimed income on both her original and first amended filings for the entire year 2006 as an example was understated at $6371.
-Her principal creditor showed with subpoenaed banking information that the amount was actually greater by a minimum of 10 times more!
+Her principal creditor, John Merrell, showed with subpoenaed banking information that the amount was actually greater by a minimum of 10 times more!
+Renier then actually revised her own original income figures on her updated 2007 Chapter 7 filing, adding more than $100,000.00 in additional income!

-In a filing provided to the U.S. Bankruptcy Trustee and copied to the IRS by her principal creditor it stated "The enormous understatement of income on the debtor’s first two filings could not have been accidental or a simple mistake.
+"Her act of being destitute appears to have been a well rehearsed act" noted Merrell.
+Renier herself is both a former professional nightclub, stage, radio, and TV actress.
+In a filing provided to the U.S. Bankruptcy Trustee and also copied to the IRS by Merrell it stated "The enormous understatement of income on the debtor’s first two filings could not have been accidental or a simple mistake.
 A gross business income in 2006 of at least $67,720 could not possibly be mistaken for the $6,371 gross income that Petitioner declared on her initial and 1st amended filings.

 Additionally its noted that "The Debtor provided information about seven (7) accounts in her bankruptcy petition: four accounts at Wachovia Bank in Charlottesville, two retirement accounts (American Funds and Evergreen Investments), and a closed account at Bank of America in Tampa.
 However, the Debtor failed to identify her checking account at the Putt Putt branch of Bank of America in Charlottesville, which she closed just three months before she filed bankruptcy.
 It is difficult to believe that the debtor forgot the Charlottesville account, as more than $110,000 flowed through it from January 2005 to May 11, 2007."